Equalised Odds is not Equal Individual Odds: Post-processing for Group and Individual Fairness: Case Studies

+Here we apply the method of preferential randomisation to two case studies -- credit scoring for loan allocation (CreditRisk) and risk of recidivism (COMPAS).
+Source code for all the studies is available online\footnote{Source code available at:\url{https://github.com/Teddyzander/McGIF}.}.

-\section{CreditRisk Case Study}
+\subsection{CreditRisk Case Study}

-To facilitate a direct comparison, we apply our method to the case study conducted by \citet{NIPS2016_9d268236}\footnote{Source code available at: \url{https://github.com/Teddyzander/McGIF}.}.
-Credit scores are often used to determine whether an individual should receive a loan or mortgage, to calculate interest rates and credit limits, and even to conduct background check on tenants~\cite{mortgage, HANSON201648}.
+To facilitate a direct comparison, we apply our method to the case study conducted by \citet{NIPS2016_9d268236}.
+Credit scores are often used to determine whether an individual should receive a loan or mortgage, to calculate interest rates and credit limits, and even to conduct background check on tenants~\citep{mortgage, HANSON201648}.
 The scoring function $g$ -- which calculates credit scores on input space $\mathcal{X}$ -- operates as a black box (see Section~\ref{postproc}), therefore we only observe the scores $R$ and cannot access $\mathcal{X}$ or $g$.

 The input space may contain attributes influenced by cultural background (i.e., related to race), possibly causing the joint distribution of $R$ and $Y$ to differ between sub-populations $A$.
 The CreditRisk data set captures the credit score's ability to predict defaulting on a loan (i.e., failing to repay it) for 90 days or more.
-The data show that as credit score increases, the number of defaults decreases.
-The rate of these changes, however, depends on \emph{race}.
+Crucially shown in Figure~\ref{credit_pmf} is the relationship between credit score and the probability of defaulting.
+The data show that as credit score increases, the likelihood of defaulting decreases.
+The rate of these changes, however, is correlated with \emph{race}.
 Therefore, when a single threshold for each sub-population is optimised for maximum accuracy, the equalised odds (Definition~\ref{def::EO}) becomes $0.28$; we should strive for this fairness metric to be as close to $0$ as possible.